s1awek/stock-director/README.md

-# WP Stock Director
+# Stock Director

-WP Stock Director is a WooCommerce extension that enhances the way stock levels are displayed on your e-commerce store.
+Stock Director is a WooCommerce extension that enhances the way stock levels are displayed on your e-commerce store.
 It replaces the default numeric stock quantity with customizable stock status messages.

 ## Description

 Online store owners may prefer not to show exact stock quantities to their customers.
-WP Stock Director allows you to define custom stock status messages like "In Stock", "Running Low", or "Out of Stock" based on the quantity ranges you set.
+Stock Director allows you to define custom stock status messages like "In Stock", "Running Low", or "Out of Stock" based on the quantity ranges you set.
 This provides a better shopping experience by keeping stock levels clear and understandable for customers.

 ## Features